Quantum entanglement patterns in the structure of atomic nuclei within the nuclear shell model: Results

 We observe similar patterns for all the nuclei studied in this work.
 Table~\ref{tab:Si} lists the corresponding single-particle entropies of different states for all isotopes.
 All the results point to maximal single-particle entropies appearing in mid-subshell isotopes.

+Interestingly, Table~\ref{tab:Si} also presents some variation in the proton single-orbital entropies of different isotopes of the same element.
+For instance, the $0p_{1/2}$ orbital in $^8$Be and the $1s_{1/2}$ orbital in $^{20-22}$Ne show relatively high entropy, reflecting a larger proton occupation number than other isotopes.
+In fact, in $^{20}$Ne the relative occupation of the $1s_{1/2}$ mode is higher than the one of the $0d_{5/2}$ orbital, which sits at lower energy.
+This is an indication of nuclear correlations being important for these nuclei~\cite{Legeza:2015fja}: the quadrupole-quadrupole interaction makes these systems deformed~\cite{Elliott1,Elliott2}, and the large quadrupole correlation energy competes with the naive filling of the different modes according to their single-particle energy~\cite{Zuker1995}

 Single-orbital entropy sets a bound for how much orbitals in a particular subshell can contribute to multi-orbital entanglement.
 Let us stress that while $S_i$ provides a measure of how much an orbital is entangled with the rest of the modes, it does not specify with which part of the nucleus it is entangled, nor distinguishes between single-particle states in each subshell with different angular-momentum projections, $m$.